-Unfortunately,no. The loan offered to you is subject to its various provisions, a common one being that solicitors needs to be on the Norwich and Peterborough Building Society approved list. in the past, most lenders had large numbers of solicitors on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+No, not really.
+The home loan offered to you contains various provisions, one of which will be that solicitors needs to be on the Britannia approved list. in the past, most mortgage companies had large numbers of solicitors on their panels: a borrower could find one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your lawyer to apply to be on the conveyancing panel for Norwich and Peterborough Building Society
+A further alternative is for your solicitors to apply to be on the conveyancing panel for Britannia

 The deeds to our house can not be found.
 The conveyancers who did the conveyancing in Teignmouth 10 years ago have long since closed.
 What do I do?

 These day there are copies made of almost everything, and your lawyer will know exactly where to find all the appropriate paperwork so you can buy or sell your property without a hitch.
 If duplicates can’t be found, your lawyer can arrange cover in the form of insurance or indemnities protecting you against future claims on your property.

 Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what should have been a straight forward, no chain conveyancing.
 Teignmouth is the location of the property.
 Is there any advice you can impart?